-Nancy was by far the hottest girl in high school in every aspect of that term.
-She was gorgeous, famous, and voted homecoming and prom queen by her peers and was captain of the cheerleading squad.
-Nancy dated the handsome and wealthy guys that the other girls wanted.
-She continued on the path to success when she began college on scholarship and changed her wild ways to become a nurse.
+Nancy was by far the most attractive girl in high school in every aspect of that term.
+She was gorgeous, popular, and voted homecoming and prom queen by her peers.
+She began college on scholarship and changed her wild ways to become a nurse.
 Nancy focused on her studies and got involved in various social groups and even set aside dating until she had a career.
 Her parents were so proud of her.

 Then she met Julius in the school cafeteria, a handsome and charming man with a warm smile and easygoing personality.
-However, he was also a playboy and Nancy knew he was wrong for her.
+However, he was also a playboy, always had a different woman every week, and Nancy knew he was wrong for her.
 She avoided people like him.
-Sure, Nancy dated strings of good-looking guys, but dated no one that had a reputation for being a playboy, rumor or not.
+Sure, Nancy dated strings of good-looking guys in high school, but dated no one that had a reputation for being a playboy, rumor or not.
 She had no tolerance for it.
-But Julius never gave up and continued to pursue her telling her to take a chance on loving him.
+But Julius never gave up and continued to pursue her, telling her to take a chance on loving him.

 As they say, Julius’s persuasion and boldness paid off, and he swept Nancy off her feet.
 Nancy found herself attracted to his bad boy persona, biker image, and rebellious look.
-She gave in to his charms and in a blink of an eye, Nancy’s dream of a successful career shattered.
-They got married at a City Hall with only a few friends present.
+Nancy gave in to his charms and in a blink of an eye, Nancy’s dream of a successful career shattered.
+She lost her scholarship because she returned to her wild ways; partying all night long with Julius.
+Soon, Julius and Nancy got married at a City Hall with only a few friends present without thinking of the consequences of their action.
 Nancy’s parents were furious.
-Her father was so angry, he forbade her to step foot in their house again.
+They didn’t know their daughter was in a relationship let alone married.
+They didn’t approve of Julius when they came to visit them and became worried that their daughter married a gangster because he looked tough and ready to fight.
+They thought he was rude, arrogant, and disrespectful.
+Nancy’s father was so angry when she chose Julius over them.
+He forbade her to step foot in their house again.
 Eventually, they disowned her.
 It devastated Nancy, but she couldn’t blame them.
 She broke their hearts.

-When Julius’s friend, Shirley returned from Thailand a few months later, it surprised her to see Nancy living in her house.
-Julius hadn’t told her he got married.
+When Julius’s friend, Shirley, returned from Thailand a few months later, it surprised her to see Nancy living in her house.
+Julius hadn’t told her he had gotten married.
 Shirley thought the two of them had a unique connection and mutual understanding.
 She was furious and felt betrayed.
-Shirley threw them out of the house.
-With no other place to go, they took refuge at Nancy’s old dormitory.
-Julius was such a charmer that Nancy’s roommates didn’t mind Julius sleeping in the same room with them.
+Shirley threw them out of the house and threatens to call the police if they didn’t leave immediately.

 With no other place to go, they didn’t have a choice but to live with Julius’s parents in Milwaukee, Wisconsin.